deekshithmd/bananaTalk/README.md

 # bananaTalk webapp
-Javascript app for translation from english language to minion language also called as banana language
+Javascript webapp for translation from english language to minion language also called as banana language<br>
+This is done using Banana API